Instructor: Jim McLennan

 An extended workshop, where some concepts will be presented (improvising, chord theory, guitar technique, how to practise) and others explored depending on the students’ questions.
 Add interest to your playing with elegant departures from the norm.
 Learn to use more interesting chords to colour outside the lines, and let your ears guide your fingers.
 We’ll immerse ourselves deeply in the guitar world and go where the music takes us.

-Upon its release, Jim's solo CD, Six-String Gumbo, was chosen "CD of the Week" by CKUA Radio.
-The CD was a Western Canadian Music Award finalist for Instrumental Recording of the Year.
+Jim's first solo CD, Six-String Gumbo, was released in 2011 and was a Western Canadian Music Award finalist for Instrumental Recording of the Year.

 Playing Experience Levels

 These guidelines aim to ensure that all camp participants have an enjoyable experience.
 They represent what your playing capability should be before you take the class (prerequisites).

 Classes are generally designed to pace themselves to match the participants' abilities.
 Level 1 classes aim to proceed at the pace of the slower students in the class.
 Level 2 and 3 classes aim to move at the pace of the majority of students in the class.
 Level 4 classes are designed to push the capabilities of all students and will target the pace of the more capable students Class descriptions that show a range (Levels 2-3) means the material presented is broadly applicable across that range.

 LEVEL 1: You are new or relatively new to your instrument.
 You may be able to play basic chords or scales slowly.
 You want to learn the basics of the instrument.
 You have very little experience playing with others.

 LEVEL 2: You are competent with basic chords and/or basic scales.
 You can keep rhythm and/or play basic melodies and/or sing and play at the same time if the song is familiar.
 You generally need the chords or melody to be written out in order to play along.
 You have some experience playing with others.